orionhere/sql-data-warehouse-proj/README.md

 # sql-data-warehouse-proj

-Welcome to the **Data Warehouse and Analytics Project** repository🚀!
-This project demonstrates a comprehensive data warehousing and analytics solution. from building a warehouse to generating actionable insights.
+Welcome to the **Data Warehouse and Analytics Project** repository!🚀 This project demonstrates a comprehensive data warehousing and analytics solution. from building a warehouse to generating actionable insights.
 Designed as a portfolio project highlights industries best practices in data engineering and analytics